-Nonresident Stanford students, postdoctoral scholars and employees who are in the U.S. on temporary visas and are not tax residents of the U.S. are considered nonresidents and have special taxation rules.
+Nonresident Stanford students, postdoctoral scholars, and employees who are in the United States on temporary visas, and are not tax residents of the U.S., are considered nonresidents and have special taxation rules.

 To comply with U.S. law, Stanford must verify eligibility for employment for all new employees, including nonresident employees.
 Nonresidents generally have at least one of the following documents: